Postgraduate Certificate in StatisticsCourse Structure

 - Sampling distributions: confidence intervals and tests

-- Simple comparative experiments: t-tests, confidence intervals, design issues
+- Comparative experiments: t-tests, confidence intervals, design issues

-- Counted data: confidence intervals and tests for proportions
+- Counted data: confidence intervals and tests for proportions, design issues

 - Cross-classified frequency data: chi-square tests